Ari-Weinberg/velociraptor-mcp-server/README.md

 ### Requirements

 - Python 3.11 or higher
-- Access to a Wazuh Manager instance
+- Access to a Velociraptor server instance
-- Network connectivity to your Wazuh Manager
+- Network connectivity to your Velociraptor server
+- Velociraptor API configuration file (api.config.yaml)

 ### Development Installation